JamesSkemp/words/content/posts/does-clown-shoes-refer-to-something-other-than-shoes.md

 +++
 title = "Does 'Clown Shoes' Refer to Something Other Than Shoes?" summary = "What does 'clown shoes' refer to?
-Can someone say "That's clown shoes." and be done with their sentence, properly?" draft = false comments = true date = "2005-01-07T02:01:00-06:00" modified = "2007-10-15T22:18:27-05:00" slug = "Does 'Clown Shoes' Refer to Something Other Than Shoes?" blogengine = "c7c0299f-13d7-40a1-bc60-01286a76339c" categories = ["article", "Internet"] tags = ["listen"]
+Can someone say \"That's clown shoes.\" and be done with their sentence, properly?" draft = false comments = true date = "2005-01-07T02:01:00-06:00" modified = "2007-10-15T22:18:27-05:00" slug = "does-clown-shoes-refer-to-something-other-than-shoes" blogengine = "c7c0299f-13d7-40a1-bc60-01286a76339c" categories = ["article", "Internet"] tags = ["listen"]